 Americans celebrate Martin Luther King Jr. Day on the third Monday of January every year, but each holiday comes and goes with many celebrants knowing little about the holiday or how we ended up celebrating it the way we do.

-If you’d like to know more about MLK Day, here’s everything you need to know about the holiday celebrating the historic civil rights leader.
+If you’d like to know more about MLK Day (which is on Monday, Jan.
+18 this year), here’s everything you need to know about the holiday celebrating the historic civil rights leader.

 The holiday was proposed quickly after MLK’s assasination